J16N/selection/README.md

-# selection
+# Selection
-A nice carousel team selection website.
+A nice team selection website with carousel.